 In order to join the Domestic RHI scheme, the renewable heat technology which you install must heat a single domestic property.
 The building must also have an Energy Performance Certificate (EPC).
 The latter is proof that the property is a domestic dwelling.

 An EPC provides information about how much energy a home uses, as well as any technology which could make it more energy efficient.
 You will need an EPC if you plan to sell, rent or buy a property.
-It is included as part of the Green Deal Assessment, which is another requirement for most properties looking to join the RHI initiative.

 Energy regulator Ofgem is responsible for administering the RHI initiative and you can find the application form here.